thuhangtrg/FLOWER-SPECIES-IDENTIFICATION-WITH-DENSENET121-/README.md

 # FLOWER-SPECIES-IDENTIFICATION-WITH-DENSENET121-
-Built an image classification model with DenseNet121 and data augmentation for improved accuracy.
+This project developed an end-to-end image classification pipeline using DenseNet121 with data augmentation to enhance accuracy.
+The model was trained and evaluated on extracted image features to improve classification performance across key metrics.